Denise Allen: Life and career

-Allen was born on 29 March 1953 in Alexandra, Victoria, to Jack Donald Boote and Bette Doreen Boote.
+In March 1953, Denise Boote was born to Jack and Betty Boote in Alexandra, the youngest of three children.
+Jack Boote was a life member of the Australian Labor Party.
 She attended Alexandra Primary School and Alexandra High School, receiving her leaving certificate in 1970.
+After leaving school, she met John Allen in Port Moresby, whom she would later marry and have three children with.
+The couple divorced in 1984, making Allen a single mother.
 Prior to entering politics, Allen was a life skills and motivational tutor.
 She also owned a modelling agency, beauty therapy studio and retail fashion store.

 In 2000, Allen was the Labor Party candidate in the by-election for the seat of Benalla in the Victorian Legislative Assembly, which was being vacated by former deputy premier and state Nationals leader Pat McNamara.
 On paper, Allen faced daunting odds.
 Benalla was a staunchly conservative division in rural north-eastern Victoria and had been in National hands for all but nine years since 1920.
 However, she won a surprise victory by 237 votes over new Nationals' candidate Bill Sykes.
 She was the first-ever Labor member to win the division.
 A Buddhist, she was the inaugural chairperson of the Parliamentary Friends of Tibet.
 In the 2002 state election, she was defeated by Sykes in a rematch, despite the Labor government being re-elected in a landslide.
 Although Allen led on the primary vote, she was defeated on the third count after the preferences of the Liberal candidate, Andrew Dwyer, flowed overwhelmingly to Sykes, resulting in a 52-48 two-party-preferred percentage of the vote in favour of the Nationals.